Here’s the deal… Canna Lily Care is easy!

 Cannas Have Lovely Foliage But Few Flowers

-Question: I have some very old canna bulbs.
-Why do my cannas have lovely foliage but only is spike of a flower?
+Question: I have some very old Canna bulbs.
+Why do my cannas have lovely foliage but only a spike of a flower?
 Kansas

 Can You Start Cannas Indoors?

-Question: Is it necessary to start cannas indoors?
+Question: Is it necessary to start cannas flowers indoors?